Written by: Alexandra Uta // Last Updated: Mar 28, 2023

 Best for

-The Home Master TMHP is best for people looking for a reverse osmosis water system combining the standard filtration process with UV purification and remineralization.
+The Home Master TMHP is best for people looking for an under sink reverse osmosis water system combining the standard filtration process with UV purification and remineralization.

 Some reverse osmosis systems are also certified by the FDA which we consider less important.